rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 print(5 < 7)
 ```

-prints the value `True`, because 5 is actually smaller than 7.
-'True' and 'False' are special values in Python that we can use (and print if we like) just like any other Python value:
+prints the value `True`, because 5 *is* actually smaller than 7. `True` and `False` are special values in Python that we can use (and print if we like) just like any other Python value:

 ```python
 print(True)